DwaipayanDeb/Python_tutorial/README.md

 **(Version: 0.1)**
 ---
-***The following worhsheets gives a hands-on training on basic Python language.
-To extract the best, it should be studied maintaining the  sequence given below.
-Most of the Commands/Codes are collected from Internet and different books on this subject.***
+***The following worksheets gives a hands-on training on basic Python language.
+For maximum benefit, it should be studied following the sequence given below.***
 ---
 ## Lectures:-
 **Lecture-0: File: lecture_overview.pdf**